CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

 Numerical integration is needed during initialization and simulation.
 Various options for time integration have been implemented.
 The GNU Scientific Library (:cite:`galassi_2018`, GSL) is used for integrations performed during initialization.
-The relevant functions are all based on QAG or QAGI, which have ben ported from the Fortran library QUADPACK :cite:`1983Q:as` to C in GLS.
+The relevant functions are all based on QAG or QAGI, which have been ported from the Fortran library QUADPACK :cite:`1983Q:as` to C in GLS.
 The decision trees given on page 79-80 in :cite:`1983Q:as` help with the decision on when and how to use the respective methods.

 Quadrature, Adaptive, General-purpose (QAG)